korostelevm/scampage_blog/README.md

     <img src="./images/pizza.png" width="650px"></img>
 </p>

 Pizza.
-It now made sense that at one point Pizza Rosa in the German countryside, was at one point victim of an some injection attack. `SHAKESWORDE` or somebody exploited their server and put that content there.
+It now made sense that Pizza Rosa in the German countryside was once a victim of an injection attack. `SHAKESWORDE` or somebody exploited their server and put that content there.

 I eventually found listings on GitHub under the [scampage topic](https://github.com/topics/scampage).